Monad (category theory): Beck's monadicity theorem

 for a ring homomorphism $A \to B$ between commutative rings.
 This adjunction is comonadic, by Beck's theorem, if and only if B is faithfully flat as an A-module.
 It thus allows to descend B-modules, equipped with a descent datum (i.e., an action of the comonad given by the adjunction) to A-modules.
 The resulting theory of faithfully flat descent is widely applied in algebraic geometry.

 Uses

 Monads are used in functional programming to express types of sequential computation (sometimes with side-effects).
 See monads in functional programming, and the more mathematically oriented Wikibook module b:Haskell/Category theory.

 Monads are used in the denotational semantics of impure functional and imperative programming languages.

 In categorical logic, an analogy has been drawn between the monad-comonad theory, and modal logic via closure operators, interior algebras, and their relation to models of S4 and intuitionistic logics.

-Generalization
+Generalizations

-It is possible to define monads in a 2-category $C$.
-Monads described above are monads for $C = \mathbf{Cat}$.
+Monads can be defined in a any weak 2-category as lax 2-functors from terminal category $\mathbb{1}$ to 2-category Cat.
+The theory of 2-monads was introduced by Blackwell–Kelly–Power, and 2-monads without prefixes are usually a strict notion.
+A notion that weakens monad laws so that they hold "up to coherent invertible modifications" is called pseudomonad.
+While there are attempts to define monad preserving composition only up to a noninvertible transformation, there is no obvious general notion of lax monad on a weak 2-category, since there is no good 2-category (or even a weak 3-category) of weak 2-categories that contain lax or oplax functors.
+The lax monad was first introduced by Bunge, but other definitions different from lax monad à la Bunge.